annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 Note that all geometries should be specified under frames rather than in the root of the pre-annotation.

 ### Attributes

 - Text
 - Num
 - Boolean

-At the moment only attributes for the objects are supported, i.e. geometry specific ones are not (apart from the `stream` property).
+For 2D geometry, attributes may be specified as geometry specific (aka source/sensor specific), or object specific.
 Attributes can be static (specified in the `objects` key) or dynamic (specified in the `object_data` for the object in the frame) and must be allowed by the [task definition](../key_concepts.md#task-definition), if one exists when creating an input from a scene.

 ### Contexts